alfredjynx/JOSS-GUI-Transcript/paper.md

 ![GUI Setup for SBM with File Upload. \label{fig:SBM}](./imgs/SBM.png)

- Each algorithms parameters are explained in the CM Pipeline documentation and in the CM-GUI documentation.
+Each algorithm's parameters are explained in the CM Pipeline documentation and in the CM-GUI documentation.

 Files can be either uploaded or have their relative file path given \autoref{fig:File-Settings}.